April 10, 1987: a trip from Yokota Air Base, Japan to Osan Air Base, South Korea, headed for Itaewon.

 Regardless, the rest of the four days went quickly, spent shopping in Itaewon's shops for luggage and other souvenirs for our impending trip from Japan.
 I believe my first opportunity to start the book was actually a month later, on the flight from Yokota.

 I finished it, and picked up the second.
-But the time the plane landed, I was ready to head to the nearest bookstore to acquire Book 3—thereby adding Waldenbooks into my regular rotation of bookstore chains to keep an eye out for as we traveled across country to visit relatives.
+By the time the plane landed, I was ready to head to the nearest bookstore to acquire Book 3—thereby adding Waldenbooks into my regular rotation of bookstore chains to keep an eye out for as we traveled across country to visit relatives.
 I would never again have an opportunity to visit a Stars and Stripes bookstore, but Waldenbooks had what I needed.

 I have fond memories of these books, reading them alone in bed at my Gandmother's, or during the trip whenever I was able.
 They also held a reasonable replay value—as I'd hoped when I first picked up the first in a shop in Osan Air Base.
 You can tell from the photos I've taken of the amount of handling all three of the books endured—a fact pointed out to me by my wife, who noticed the darker areas on the trim of the pulpy paper where my fingers would have paged back and forth through the text during play—a fact I was only just made aware of when she mentioned it (and I have literally been looking at these books for 32 years).